zl504/Chuwa_FinalProject/README.md

     * Publishes a PaymentSucceeded event (Kafka).

-    * Order Service listens for that event → updates order to PAID or COMPLETED (depending on your naming).
+    * Order Service listens for that event → updates order to PAID or COMPLETED .

 * If payment fails: